martinos/view_server/README.md

 This will open Excel with a spreadsheet filled with the data defined in the here document.

 The last paramenter of the show method represents the file extension of the temporary file that will be created before being opened on your local computer.
+If you want to open it with your text editor just change this parameter with 'txt'

 There is also a command line utility to that you can use.